SuperOfficeDocs/superoffice-docs/user-guide/en/ui/screen-designer/add-new-layout.md

 # Add new screen layout

-With custom screen layouts for each of your teams, finding customer data will be easier than ever.
+With custom screen layouts for each of your teams, finding customer data is easier than ever.
 The most relevant data will always be available and visible.
 Remove, move or hide irrelevant or less important data to unclutter the company and contact cards.
-The result will be a cleaner and more tidy screen for your teams to work in.
+The result is a cleaner and more tidy screen for your teams to work in.

 [!include[Go to screen designer](includes/goto-screen-designer.md)]

 1. Click **Add** under **Layouts**.

 1. In the the **Add new layout** dialog, select a layout in the **Create new based on** list.
-The new layout will be based on the selected layout.
+The new layout is based on the selected layout.

 1. Enter a name for the new layout in the **Name** field.